ingesolvoll/ingesolvoll.github.io/_posts/2016-03-23-clojure-railways.markdown

       (populate-customer-dashboard customer orders))))
 {% endhighlight %}

-Using core.async's go-blocks, we can write our HTTP-requests as a regular procedural code without callbacks, and have all responses available as variables in a flattened scope.
+Using core.async's `go`-blocks, we can write our HTTP-requests as a regular procedural code without callbacks, and have all responses available as variables in a flattened scope.
 Using <! inside a go-block, the library will "park" your program and continue with the next line after a value becomes available.
 Kind of like a breakpoint in your debugger.

 This code still has major issues though.